-- e) Any other information relevant to the complaint. - 47.
-Decision by the Public 47.1 Procurement Administrative Review Board - 7.1 The Administrative Review Board shall within thirty days after receipt of an application for administrative review deliver a written decision which shall indicate: - a) Annulling anything the Procuring Entity has done in the procurement proceedings, including annulling the procurement proceedings in their entirety; - b) Giving directions to the Procuring Entity with respect to anything to be done or redone in the procurement proceedings; - c) Substituting the decision of the Review Board for any decision of the Procuring Entity in the procurement proceedings; - d) Order the payment of costs as between parties to the review. - 47.2 The decision made by the Review Board shall, be final and binding on the parties unless judicial review thereof commences within fourteen (14) days from the date of the Review Board's decision. - 48.
-Appeal on the decision of the Review Board - 48.1 Any party to the review aggrieved by the decision of the Review Board may appeal to the High Court and the decision of the High Court shall be final.
+Public Procurement Administrative Review Board thirty days after receipt of an application for administrative review deliver a written decision which shall indicate: a) Annulling anything the Procuring Entity has done in the procurement proceedings, including annulling the procurement proceedings in their entirety; b) Giving directions to the Procuring Entity with respect to anything to be done or redone in the procurement proceedings; c) Substituting the decision of the Review Board for any decision of the Procuring Entity in the procurement proceedings; d) Order the payment of costs as between parties to the review.
+47.2 The decision made by the Review Board shall, be final and binding on the parties unless judicial review thereof commences within fourteen (14) days from the date of the Review Board's decision. & Anneal on the 48.1 Any party to the review aggrieved by the decision

+- 48. Appeal on the decision of the Review Board - 48.1 Any party to the review aggrieved by the decision of the Review Board may appeal to the High Court and the decision of the High Court shall be final.